 What can you possibly do under the circumstances?
 The following courses of action can serve as guides:

 Understand that your parents have made the transition to becoming children again.
-So you will need to cultivate loads of patience in relating to them as well as noting the unique circumstances they face as they cope with the demands of being old.
+So you will need to cultivate loads of patience in relating to them.
+Also noting the unique circumstances they face as they cope with the demands of being old.

 Begin your search with an aged care assessment

 Even if the situation is urgent, it is best to try to maintain a clear head, as much as possible.
-Before deciding to engage a care home or facility, experts recommend having a consultation with an Aged care assessment team.
-The thrust of this meeting, which should naturally involve the elderly person(s) in question, is to see if they can still care for themselves or be cared for at home.
+Before deciding to engage in a care home or facility, experts recommend having a consultation with an aged care assessment team.
+The thrust of this meeting is to see if they can still care for themselves or be cared for at home.

-Also, the team will also help in determining if the senior citizen needs transition care- especially if such an individual only just left the hospital and needed time and space within familiar surroundings to recover.
+Also, the team will help in determining if the senior citizen needs transition care.
+If such an individual only just left the hospital and needed time and space within familiar surroundings to recover.

 Consider the home first

-Bear in mind that that this option does not suggest the child or relative has to be directly involved in the day-to-day care for the aged parent.
-In Australia, government-care packages defray a portion of the costs in the home, depending on the kind of care needed and the capacity of the family to pay.
+Bear in mind that this option does not suggest the child or relative has to be directly involved in the day-to-day care for the aged parent.
+In Australia, government care packages defray a portion of the costs in the home, depending on the kind of care needed and the capacity of the family to pay.

 Factor in the costs

 This is arguably the most crucial part of the whole process.
-Costs implications cover aspects such as how much the caregiver can afford to pay, designating the family home or other property as an asset, determining what individual aged care facilities charge upfront and over the course of a residential contract.
+Cost implications cover aspects such as how much the caregiver can afford to pay, designating the family home or other property as an asset, and determining what individual aged care facilities charge upfront and throughout a residential contract.
 Other costs components range from accommodation fees for the care facility, meal, and laundry expenses as well as utility billing.

 Under these circumstances, it is always proper to ask questions and to receive a comprehensive breakdown of all financial obligations, to enable proper and adequate planning.